welcome to stack

 But with Carrd, we don’t get that luxury, as we’re not hosting files, we’re just designing around that limitation.

-But don’t worry, we can fake!
+But don’t worry, we can achieve a similar function!

 The Workaround: Using Google Drive for Download Buttons